appsquickly/typhoon/README.md

 # Who's using it?

-* Mod Productions - Two applications currently in development.
+* <a href=http://modprods.com/">Mod Productions</a> : Two very exciting applications currently in development.
+Stay tuned for release.

  If you're using it, please shoot me an email and let me know.